Roaming Grand Staircase–Escalante

 Grand Staircase–Escalante National Monument

-Despite covering nearly 1.9 million acres, much of the sweeping Grand Staircase–Escalante National Monument is quite remote.
+The area is quite remote.
 Very few trailheads can be reached on paved roads.

 Visitors to the backways should carry plenty of water (at least one gallon — 4 liters — per person per day) and be equipped to get themselves out of any difficulty they might encounter.
 Summer temperatures can range over 100° F (38°C) and winters can drop well below freezing at night.
 Perhaps most importantly, sudden heavy rains may make this road impassable — even for high-clearance, 4WD vehicles.